Dominux/Pentaract/README.md

 Pentaract is aimed to take as small disk space as possible.
 So it does not need any code interpreter/platform to run.
 The whole app is just several megabytes in size.
 It also uses Postgres as a database and we try our best to economy space by not creating unneeded fields and tables and to wisely pick proper datatypes.

+The platform itself can be used differently, like as a personal (on your own server or a local machine) platform or a platform for many users with multiple storages and so on.
+Since it provides Rest API, you can also use it as a file system in your backend like [NextCloud](https://nextcloud.com/) or [AWS S3](https://aws.amazon.com/s3/) or S3 compatable services (like [MinIO](https://min.io/)), but for now it's so early so I don't recommend to use it in production ready apps.

 # Installation

 This project is aimed on running the app in container, so the primary way to run it is via [Docker](https://www.docker.com/).
 If you don't have it installed or simply don't want to run the app via Docker, you can build it from source.